mrodgers616/ChopChop/README.md

 # Chop Chop!

 ## Overview
 “We already have food at home!”
 Everyone’s heard it but how many people can actually whip up a meal from the array of ingredients at home?
 Introducing Chop Chop!

-Our app will allow you to choose ingredients in your pantry or fridge and give you recipes to make.
+Chop Chop! is an iOS mobile app that allows users to choose ingredients in their pantry or fridge and give them recipes to make.
+Recipes are suggested to the user if they have some or all of the ingredients necessary to make the dish.
+Also, the app can generate a grocery list of missing ingredients to make a dish.

 With Chop Chop you can find new recipes with even the most unrelated ingredients.
 Our app will also allow you to choose recipes from our database and display the ingredients.